zx80/flask-simple-auth/demo/README.md

    `Stuff` table.
  - [users.py](users.py) defines `/users` routes for user management by admins.
- - [care.py](care.py) defines `/self` routes for user self-care, that is registration, obtaining authentication tokens, changing one's password and deleting oneself.
+ - [care.py](care.py) defines `/self` routes for user self-care, that is self registration, obtaining authentication tokens, changing one's password and deleting oneself, all this in under *30* lines of code.

 The next sections describe the convenient features which distinguish this demo compared to what it would require if only Flask was being used.